There are two things that get me through my day. My prayer journal and daily planner. I seriously don’t know how I’d get through life without them.

 Bathing yourself in God’s word equips you to handle whatever your day brings by reminding you that God is in control and absolutely nothing can destroy you, no matter how hard it is.

 For your convenience, this post may contain affiliate links.
+This means that if you make a purchase after clicking on one of the links below, though your cost does not change, I may receive a small commission.
 For more information, see our disclaimer and privacy page.

 Your life is meant to be lived with Him in it.